ProjectBlindEye/AlexaProject/README.md

 # Alexa Office Bot

-Alexa skill for an Alexa node stationed in Insignia VC office's own conference room
+Alexa skill for an Alexa node stationed in Insignia VC office's own conference room.
+This was an internship project done by Project Blind Eye under Insignia Ventures Partners.

 ## Bot Features